smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ---------------------------------------------------------
 **INNER JOIN**

 NULL markers are neither equal to nor not equal to each other.
 They are treated as **UNKNOWN**.
 This is best demonstrated by the below `INNER JOIN` statement, where NULL markers are absent in the result set.
-Note here we are looking for both equality and inequality in the `Fruit` column.
+Note that we are looking for both equality and inequality in the `Fruit` column.

 ```sql
 SELECT  a.ID,